-- (A) Attendance at a funeral, - (B) Illness with a doctor's note - (C) Doctor appointment (medical, dentist, chiropractor, orthodontist, etc.), - (D) Court appearances that are required by a court order and the student is not responsible for needing to be in court,

-- (E) School sponsored activities, - (F) Other absences which have received approval from the Principal.
+- (A) Attendance at a funeral. - (B) Illness with a doctor's note - (C) Doctor appointment (medical, dentist, chiropractor, orthodontist, etc.), - (D) Court appearances that are required by a court order and the student is not responsible for needing to be in court, - (E) School sponsored activities, - (F) Juniors are allowed one (1) college visit day designated as an excused absence.
+Seniors are allowed two (2) college visit days designated as excused absences.
+Evidence of the school visit must be submitted to the main office. - (G) Other absences which have received approval from the Principal.